 NALP regularly reports statistics regarding women in law firms.
-Here’s a link to their January 2016 summary: Women and Minorities at Law Firms By Race and Ethnicity–New Findings for 2015.
+Here’s a link to the 2018 Report on Diversity in US Law Firms.

-Since 2006, as part of the NAWL 2015 Challenge, which calls for the doubling of women equity partners in law firms and women chief legal officers by 2015, the National Association of Women Lawyers has completed an annual survey on the Retention and Promotion of Women in Law Firms.
+Since 2006, as part of the NAWL 2015 Challenge, which called for the doubling of women equity partners in law firms and women chief legal officers by 2015, the National Association of Women Lawyers has completed an annual survey on the Retention and Promotion of Women in Law Firms.
 The 2018 survey results may be found here.

-Here’s a link to data on women in the judiciary from The American Bench, Forster-Long, LLC, via the National Association of Women Judges in partnership with Forster-Long, LLC.
+Here’s a link to data on women judges in state courts from the National Association of Women Judges in partnership with Forster-Long, LLC.

 For the most current and easiest-to-access numbers on women in the federal judiciary, check in with the National Women’s Law Center.